OfficeDev/office-js-docs-pr/docs/develop/dialog-api-in-office-add-ins.md

 - The dialog box's domain is the same as the domain of the host page, which can be the page in a task pane or the [function file](/javascript/api/manifest/functionfile) of an add-in command.
 It is required that the page, controller method, or other resource that is passed to the `displayDialogAsync` method must be in the same domain as the host page.

 > [!IMPORTANT]
 > The host page and the resource that opens in the dialog box must have the same full domain.
-If you attempt to pass `displayDialogAsync` a subdomain of the add-in's domain, it will not work.
+If you attempt to pass `displayDialogAsync` a subdomain of the add-in's domain, it won't work.
 The full domain, including any subdomain, must match.

 After the first page (or other resource) is loaded, a user can use links or other UI to navigate to any website (or other resource) that uses HTTPS.
 You can also design the first page to immediately redirect to another site.